davatorium/rofi/doc/rofi.1.markdown

 `-ssh-command` *cmd*

-Set the command to execute when starting a ssh session.
+Set the command to execute when starting an ssh session.
 The pattern *{host}* is replaced by the selected ssh entry.

 Pattern: *{ssh-client}*